mgonzalezrivero/reef_learning/README.md

 3. Deploy selected CCN model to new classify images and estimate percent cover

 >### IMPORTANT NOTE.
 >This repository provides a series of scripts easy to implement and designed to automate estimations of cover from images and to reproduce the results from the publication below.
-Should you prefer to avoid configuring and executing this application locally, deep learning has also been implemented in two online and open access annotation platform designed by
+Should you prefer to avoid configuring and executing this application, deep learning has also been implemented in two online and open access annotation platform designed by
 *Oscar Beijbom* and *Mat Wyatt*, co-authors of this work.
 The platforms, [CoralNet](https://coralnet.ucsb.edu) and [BenthoBox](https://benthobox.com), offer automated image annotation capabilities for extracting benthic cover data, as well as, a series of helper tools to facilitate the annotations, evaluation and data synthesis.
 As such, CoralNet and BenthoBox are stand-alone and user-friendly applications readily available for automated image annotations of benthic images.
 >
->Importantly, while CoralNet and BenthoBox use Deep Learning for automated image classification, there are technical differences in the approach, behind the scenes.
+>Importantly, while CoralNet and BenthoBox use Deep Learning for automated image classification, there are technical differences in the approach (e.g., Net architecture, initialization).
 Therefore, we do not expect that the classification from these platforms will reproduce the same results from this publication, but similar.
 Some advantages from using the source code provided here are:
 >
 >* Flexibility for further development.
 >* Adaptability to specific needs.